 For sprinklers having classified as corrosion resistant, eight previously untested samples shall be exposed to this test for a period of 30 days.

-The inlet end of each sample shall be filled with deionized water and sealed with a non-reactive material (e.g., plastic cap) so as to prevent the introduction of the gas mixture into the waterway of the sprinkler.
+The inlet end of each sample shall be filled with deionized water and sealed with a non-reactive material (for example, plastic cap) so as to prevent the introduction of the gas mixture into the waterway of the sprinkler.
 When feasible, each sprinkler shall be tested in its intended installation position.

 Cover plates, common to the design of concealed sprinklers, shall be tested separately and shall be oriented such that residue cannot pool on the plate.